-How Does It Work?
+How Does APRS Works?

-These packets of data that are transmitted from one place to another is normally received by unconnected stations.
+Handheld and mobile radios work well for APRS.
+If you know certain terms specific to Automatic Packet Reporting System use, you can use radios, or even your wireless stations normally receive these packets of data transmitted from one place to another lived by wireless stations.
 What this means is that there is no guarantee which station will receive and transmit the data.
 However, the digipeaters mentioned above, which listen to and filter out data, can be very specific.

 Devices You Can Use

 One of the few things you need to use for APRS is a TNC or Terminal Node Controller.
-This works as a medium that receives digital data from computers or other devices that are transmitting information and encodes them into audio tones that can be aired over FM radio.
+This works as a medium that receives digital data from computers or other devices transmitting information and encodes them into audio tones that can be aired over FM radio.

 Websites and Apps for APRS

 If, as a beginner, you want to play around and start working with APRS, you can do so quite easily and learn as you go.
-If you own a smartphone, you’re already kind of set for starting out with APRS.
+If you own a smartphone, you’re already kind of set for starting with APRS.

 But if you want to, you can get a standalone TNC which can be fairly costly.
-Otherwise, some radios and tracker-boxes have built-in TNC which can also be used for APRS mapping.
+Otherwise, some radios and tracker boxes have built-in TNC, which can also be used for APRS mapping.
 Either way, a TNC is necessary.